DavidDirnberger/PhotonFabric-VideoKit/README.md

 ## 5.1 Streams, metadata & thumbnails

-Across commands, PhotonFabric tries to:
+Across commands, PhotonFrame tries to:

 - preserve video, audio and subtitle streams where no re-encode is needed (-c copy when possible)
 - preserve or re-embed cover / thumbnail images